 Perfect for: Competitive Lifters • Advanced programming • Training around irregular schedules • In-season/off-season athletes • Strength training for specific sports

-After completing a bachelor’s degree in Computer Engineering on an academic scholarship at Oregon State, Andrew served in the US Navy for six years as a Surface Warfare Officer with a specialty in nuclear power operations.
-Upon completing his military service, Andrew entered the corporate arena and worked as an operations leader and executive in the aerospace and electronics manufacturing industry for ten years.
-During that time, he completed a Masters in Engineering Management from Old Dominion University.
-Andrew joined Barbell Logic in 2016 as a staff coach and eventually joined the company in a full-time position in 2019.
+Andrew grew up playing multiple sports culminating in three varsity letters as the stroke seat of the Oregon State Men’s Rowing Team, a top ten crew in the country.
+He also earned Pac-10 First-Team All-Conference and All-Academic honors in 2001.
+Andrew holds a bachelor’s degree in Computer Engineering and a master’s degree in Engineering Management and has served in the US Navy for six years as a Surface Warfare Officer specializing in nuclear power operations.
+After his military service, Andrew worked as an operations leader and executive in the aerospace and electronics manufacturing industry for ten years.
+Andrew joined Barbell Logic in 2016 as a staff coach and then a full-time position in 2019.

-Perfect for: Training with injuries or disabilities • Pre- and post-natal lifters • Competitive lifters • Advanced programming
+Perfect for: Training with injuries or disabilities • Prenatal and postnatal lifters • Competitive lifters • Advanced programming

-Bekah has set a high standard for coaches.
+Rebekah has set a high standard for coaching.
 As one of Barbell Logic’s most veteran coaches, she has become far more than just a master of correcting movement patterns, she is also a master at establishing strong relationships with her clients and is one of our more established educators in the Barbell Logic Academy.

 Having worked as a Physical Therapy Assistant for fifteen years, she brings a high level of experience to the team and to her clients with an expert eye for recognizing movements that may be causing pain.
 Between that and her 6 years of experience as a strength coach, she has quite the arsenal for guiding lifters to work around pain or setbacks to continue to build strength.

 Bekah has written for Barbell Logic and most enjoys spreading the message that “anyone can get stronger- and the investment is worth it.”
-A message she and fellow BLOC Staff Coach, Caleb Krieg preach at their gym Krieg Strength in State College, Pennsylvania.
+A message she and fellow BLOC Staff Coach, Caleb Krieg preach at their gym Krieg Strength in Holland, Michigan.
 Bekah works with clients from age 12- 74, teaching barbell training to both couch potatoes, record-holding competitive powerlifters, and college athletes alike.

 Anna Marie Oakes-Joudy

-Perfect for: Pre- and post-natal lifters • Competitive lifters • Training with injuries or disabilities
+Perfect for: Prenatal and postnatal lifters • Competitive lifters • Training with injuries or disabilities

 Anna Marie knows a thing or two, or five, about incorporating strength into a busy and fulfilling life.
-She is a homeschooling mother of five (even pre-COVID), a competitive powerlifter in the USAPL, USAPL Washington State Referee, and Sole Owner and Operator of AM Strength in Tacoma, WA.
+She is a homeschooling mother of five (even pre-COVID), a competitive powerlifter in the USPA and USAPL, and Sole Owner and Operator of AM Strength in Kalispell, MT.

 Coaching a lifter through postpartum training calls for a very special skill set and level of trust that Anna Marie takes pride in establishing.
 She is a resource for any question or obstacle that may arise during this phase of life.

-Her expertise is not limited to pregnant and postpartum women, she has experience coaching people from all walks of life.
-From young athletes to people recovering from knee or shoulder surgery to busy parents and grandparents who just want to be able to play with their kids or grandkids.
+Her expertise is not limited to pregnant and postpartum women.
+She has experience coaching people from all walks of life, from competitive athletes to people recovering from knee or shoulder surgery to busy parents and grandparents who just want to be able to play with their kids or grandkids.